Ultra-Labs/ultralabs-io/src/markdown-pages/portfolio-list/daytrail.md

 portfolioSection:
   - portfolioSectionImg: /assets/rectangle-1182.webp
     portfolioSectionTitle: The challenge
-    portfolioSectionText: " While talking with friends and family people are often hearing of recreational vehicle owners whose vehicles sat unused for weeks at a time, with monthly payments, storage, and all the negatives that come along with having a vehicle sit unused.
-On the other hand, everyone has friends and family who are always in need of an extra ATV for a trip or want to rent a boat or snowmobile, and either can’t find one, the vehicle is too far from where they live or it is too expensive.
-With some of the underlying concerns resolved, the DayTrail team came together to create an easy-to-use platform that matches the right owners with the right renters."
+    portfolioSectionText: We often hear of recreational vehicle owners whose vehicles sit unused for weeks at a time, with monthly payments, storage, and slowly deteriorating vehicle conditions.
+On the other hand, there are people who are always in need of an extra ATV for a trip.
+Or renters who want to rent a boat or snowmobile, and either can’t find one, the vehicle is too far from where they live, or it is too expensive.
+The DayTrail team came together to solve these problems with an easy-to-use platform that matches the right owners with the right renters.
-  - portfolioSectionText: We’ve developed a platform with the help of which owners list quality recreational vehicles online, and renters browse for the perfect recreational vehicle for their next outdoor adventure.
-They just select the location, vehicle preference, and date to find the perfect fit.
-      In addition, they book the vehicle in a secure encrypted environment.
+  - portfolioSectionText: We developed a platform where owners can list quality recreational vehicles online, and renters browse for the perfect recreational vehicle for their next outdoor adventure.
+Renters select the location, vehicle preference, and date to find the perfect fit.
+In addition, renters can book the vehicle in a secure encrypted environment.
-      DayTrail sends the users all of the information they need to get ready for their vehicle pick-up.
+      DayTrail sends users the information they need to get ready for their vehicle pick-up.
     portfolioSectionTitle: The solution
     portfolioSectionImg: /assets/rectangle-1219.webp
-  - portfolioSectionText: DayTrail is also incredible easy to use for the car owners.
-They just list their recreational vehicles for rent with peace of mind using DayTrail.
-It’s the ideal insurance-backed one-stop-shop for safe and secure peer-to-peer rentals.
-And then they just let their recreational vehicle work for them.
+  - portfolioSectionText: DayTrail is incredibly easy to use for recreational vehicle owners.
+With DayTrail’s premium insurance coverage and secure encrypted environment, users can list and rent with peace of mind.
+Even better, owners can earn money with just a few, effortless clicks.
     portfolioSectionTitle: List.
 Approve.
 Rest.
 Earn
     portfolioSectionImg: /assets/rectangle-22.webp
-  - portfolioSectionText: With the help of  DayTrail a perfect win-win relationship has been established between the car owners and people who’re out for an adventure!
+  - portfolioSectionText: DayTrail established a win-win relationship between recreational vehicle owners and people who are seeking adventure!
 It’s fast, secure and, most importantly, safe.
     portfolioSectionTitle: The results
     portfolioSectionImg: /assets/rectangle-3211.webp
 portfolioDescription: If you’re looking for non-standard solutions to standard